-EQ Eight is one of the most important producer’s tools.
-Today I’m going to show you what it’s useful for and how to use it.
+EQ Eight is one of the most important production tools in Ableton Live.
+Today I’m going to show you when and how to use it.

 What is the frequency spectrum?

 To understand what EQ does you need to get a sense of what the frequency spectrum is.
-Make sure to wear headphones or listen on good speakers.
+Make sure to wear headphones or listen on good speakers with a lot of low frequencies.

 Here’s what this situation looks like on the EQ8 display: